astorDev/backi/postgres/for-update-article/index.md

       POSTGRES_PASSWORD: postgres
 ```

 After running `docker compose up -d` we should have our database deployed.
 Let's also create a new .NET project by running `dotnet new console`.
-Finally, we'll need a package for PostgreSQL provider for Entity Framework, a package to use `snake_case` naming convention and a console logger, for the observability.
+Finally, we'll need a package for PostgreSQL provider for Entity Framework, a package to use `snake_case` naming convention, and a console logger, for the observability.
 Here's the script to install all of them:

 ```sh
 dotnet add package Npgsql.EntityFrameworkCore.PostgreSQL